Boat Tours and Other Activities in Calanques National Park

 Today, the Vieux Port serves as a marina, but it was once one of the most important ports in the western Mediterranean.
 Some of the monuments surrounding it are:

-• The MuCem: this is the Museum of European and Mediterranean Civilisations, opened in 2013 to showcase the different Mediterranean cultures.
-You can visit it by buying tickets for the MuCem in advance.
+• The MuCem: this is the Museum of European and Mediterranean Civilisations, which opened in 2013 to showcase the different Mediterranean cultures.
+You can visit it by purchasing tickets for the MuCem in advance.

 • Fort Saint-Nicolas: a 17th-century military building commissioned by King Louis XIV to control maritime access to the city.
-Its walls can be visited to admire the views of the port and Marseille.
+Its ramparts can be visited to admire the views of the port and Marseille.

-• Marseille Cathedral: built in the 19th century, this Romanesque-Byzantine style temple is unique in France, evoking the oriental style that was very much in vogue at the time.
+• Marseille Cathedral: built in the 19th century, this Romanesque-Byzantine style temple is unique in France, as it evokes the oriental style that was very much in vogue at the time.

-• The Lighthouse Palace: Napoleon III had this palace built for his wife, Empress Eugénie, in 1852.
+• The Palais du Phare: Napoleon III had this palace built for his wife, Empress Eugénie, in 1852.
 It was later used as a hospital and medical school.

 • Basilica of Notre Dame de la Garde: located on the highest hill, near the Old Port.
 This Byzantine-style basilica is crowned by a sculpture of the Virgin Mary, protector of sailors and Marseille.

 • The Château d'If: this 16th-century fortress inspired the writer Alexandre Dumas to set the prison where the protagonist of his famous novel "The Count of Monte Cristo" was imprisoned.
-You can book tickets for the Château d'If to explore its interior.
+You can book tickets for the Château d'If to see inside.

 • Finally, the boat arrives at the Calanques National Park, a magical place of white cliffs with small coves of turquoise waters.
 The landscapes are magnificent, worthy of a postcard.